There are many things that all schools have in common, whether they are public, private, charter, preschool, grade school, or high school.

 Most of the 80% aren’t refusing to help.
 They just don’t know how and are a little nervous to ask.
-Or – they are willing to help, but you are just asking for volunteers in a general way rather than asking them specifically by name to be involved.
+Or – they are willing to help, but you are just asking for volunteers in a general way rather than asking them specifically by name to be involved in school volunteer opportunities.
 It is easy to ignore the call for volunteers.
 It is a lot harder to say no when somebody asks you specifically to do something.

 Make it easy and create some ownership and you’ll avoid the 80/20 problem.

-One great way to keep your volunteers energized, and to broaden the pool, is to make certain big events grade specific.
+One great way to keep your volunteers energized, and to broaden the pool, is to make certain big school volunteer opportunities grade specific.
 The 11th grade always hosts the senior breakfast.
 The 2nd grade is in charge of walk-a-thon, etc… This gives your volunteers a point of focus for the year and allows them to move on next year, avoiding the dreaded burnout.

 It also creates that event memory and a structure to use that makes it all go a little easier.